Tuesday, June 23, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 That said, if VPN is on the required list, the TL-WR3002X checks all the boxes.

-I tested the TL-WR3002X for almost a week in all different scenarios, and it worked as intended.
-It’s worth noting, though, that in most cases, the router proved to be quite cluttered when in use.
-That’s because you’ll need to connect a few extra cables or devices to it besides the power cable.
+I tested the TP-Link Roam 6 for almost a week across various scenarios, and it worked as intended.
+It’s worth noting, though, that in most cases the router proved quite cluttered in use.
+That’s because you’ll need to connect a few extra cables or devices to it, in addition to the power cable.

 TP-Link TL-WR3002X long range Wi-Fi performanceTP-Link TL-WR3002X close range Wi-Fi performance

-The TP-Link TL-WR3002X has excellent Wi-Fi performance compared to compact routers of similar hardware specs.
+The TP-Link Roam 6 (TL-WR3002X) has excellent Wi-Fi performance compared to compact routers of similar hardware specs.

 For example, in the cellular weather mode, you’ll need to attach a modem (or a smartphone) to its USB-C port.
 The modem (or phone) can be as big as the router itself, if not larger.
 Things could be much leaner if the router had a built-in modem and a SIM slot or was battery-powered.

-Other than that, as a Wi-Fi 6 broadcaster, the TL-WR3002X is quite excellent.
-For a tiny router, the TP-Link TL-WR3002X proved impressive in performance thanks to its 2.5Gbps WAN port.
+Other than that, as a Wi-Fi 6 router, the Roam 6 is quite excellent, packing a bunch in a tiny package thanks to its 2.5Gbps WAN port.

 While super compact, the TP-Link TL-WR3002X can get cluttered quickly when in use

-While super compact, the TP-Link TL-WR3002X can get cluttered quickly when in use.
+While super compact, the TP-Link TL-WR3002X can quickly get cluttered in use.

 Tip

-Gig+ primarily applies to the sustained speeds of Wi-Fi 6 or Wi-Fi 7, via a 2×2 at 160MHz connection, or broadband internet speeds.
+Gig+ primarily applies to sustained Wi-Fi 6 or Wi-Fi 7 speeds via a 2×2 at 160MHz connection, or to broadband internet speeds.

 The router proved to be reliable, too, passing my 24-hour stress test without disconnecting once.
 In terms of range, it was about the same as its older cousin.
 It’s always tricky to measure Wi-Fi coverage, and your mileage will vary.
 However, when placed in the center, the TL-WR3002X can blanket around 1000 ft2 (92 m2) of residential environment, which is more than enough for an RV, a boat, or a hotel room.